imt-mobisyst/tiledland/BOARD.md

-# Board:
+# Board V0.1:

-## Integrated Color Panel.

-- Create a default panel with a Color class as a attribute of Frame.
-Make it easly redefinable.
-- Redefined Tile and Joint Drawing: DrawTile: Trace + Fill...

-## Particles:
+## Get Tiledland from Hackagames.tiled

+- [x] Initialize with hackagames.tiled
+- [x] Initialize artist rendering
+- [ ] New Structure: core (Scene, Tiles and Agents), geometry and artist.
+- [ ] Remove dependancies to hacka.py (But test hacka.py compatibility)

+## Scene, Tiles and Agents :

+- [ ] Agents: BasicAgents with Center, Bearing and Shape
+- [ ] Scene as collection of: Shapes Tiles and Agents (based on an agent Type)
+- [ ] Tiles as collection of: Shapes and Tiles

+## Simple, but strong and independant plan geometry

-- Center, radius, ...
+- [ ] Shape min/max radius, and collision.

-## Automatic Tile:

-- Shape update with a radius.
+- [ ] Shape update with a radius.
-- Segment automatic tag.
+- [ ] Segment automatic tag.
+- [ ] get a tiles from a position (in max radius, and closest)

 ## Agent Based Model:

--
-- Agent: provide desired action in a context (i.e. )
-- Tile: Tic
+Or not ?..

+- [ ] Step engine, also in a way compatible to hackagames